 Systemic mastocytosis can become cancerous.
 The risk of systemic mastocytosis becoming cancerous is 7% when the disease begins in childhood and as much as 30% in adults.
 Mast cell leukemia involves the blood, while mast cell sarcoma involves the body’s soft tissues.

-The next section in this guide is Statistics , and it helps explain how many people are diagnosed with this condition.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Statistics .
+It helps explain how many people are diagnosed with this condition.
+Or, use the menu to choose another section to continue reading this guide.